smarthomeNG/plugins/enocean/README.md

 ```python
 sh.enocean.send_learn_protocol(id_offset, device)
 ```
-Then teach-in commands vary for different EnOcean sensor/actors.
+The teach-in commands vary for different EnOcean sensor/actors.
 The following classes are currently supported:

 With device are different actuators defined: